kerodkibatu/ImagineWot/README.md

 ## Short Description

 Imagine Wot is an experimental toy model that taps into the creative potential of AutoEncoders to generate traditional Ethiopian dish images.
-By leveraging a Convolutional Autoencoder, the model learns patterns and structures within existing Ethiopian recipes, allowing it to generate new, unique, and culturally authentic recipes from the latent space.
+By leveraging a Convolutional Autoencoder, the model learns patterns and structures within existing Ethiopian dish images, allowing it to generate new, unique, and culturally authentic dish images from the latent space.

 ## Solution Details

 The core of Imagine Wot is a **Convolutional Autoencoder**, a neural network architecture commonly used for unsupervised learning.
 This model was chosen because of its ability to effectively compress high-dimensional data, such as the intricate details of recipes, into a lower-dimensional latent space.
-Here’s a breakdown of the solution:
+Hereâ€™s a breakdown of the solution:

 1. **Data Preparation**: The model is trained on a curated dataset of traditional Ethiopian recipes, including ingredients, cooking methods, and cultural context.
 The data is preprocessed and structured for training the Convolutional Autoencoder.